-- 1. Establish reporting requirements - 1.1 Purpose or objective of the report is clearly defined and confirmed with the client. - 1.2 Scope and nature of information requirements are identified - 1.3 Requirements for information entry, storage, output and quality of document production are established - 2 Collect and analyse information - 2.3 Relevant OHS requirements for a given work area are obtained and clarified - 2.4 A systematic information collection plan is designed to optimise the process - 2.5 Informatio is collected in consultation with appropriate person(s) and consistent with regulator y requirements - 2.6 Report is developed in collaboration with all relevant personnel - 2.7 Information is checked to confirm its accuracy, relevance and status - 2.8 Information is sorted, documented and prepared for the analytical process - 2.9 Conclusions and findings reached are logical and based on objective analysis of the available information

-This describes the essential skills and knowledge and their level, required for this unit
+VU21945 Pro duce electrical inspection reports Unit Descriptor Employability Skills This to p from colle a unit of competency sets out the knowledge and skills required roduce reports for electrical safety investigations as required in time to time by electrical safety regulators.
+It includes the ection and analysis of information and production of a report.
+No licensing, legislative, regulatory or certification requirements apply to this unit at the time of publication.
+This unit contains Employability Skills Application of the Unit The skills and knowledge contained within this unit would normally be applied by a licensed electrical inspector at the request of the electrical safety regulator.
+ELEMENT PEF RFORMANCE CRITERIA 1.
+Establish reporting 1.1 Purpose or objective of the report is clearly defined and requirements 1.2 1.3 Scope and nature of information requirements are identified Requirements for information entry, storage, output and quality of document production are established 2 Collect and analyse information 2.3 Relevant OHS requirements for a given work area are obtained and clarified 2.4 A systematic information collection plan is designed to optimise the process 2.5 Informatio is collected in consultation with appropriate person(s) and consistent with regulatory requirements 2.6 2.7 Report is developed in collaboration with all relevant personnel Information is checked to confirm its accuracy, relevance and status 2.8 Information is sorted, documented and prepared for the 2.9 Conclusions and findings reached are logical and based on objective analysis of the available information RE REQUIRED SKILLS AND KNOWLEDGE Thi This describes the essential skills and knowledge and their level, required for this unit 0 1-